grdddj/done-for-today/plan.md

 Change language flow:
 - might also send the question "Do you want to change the language?" in the new language

+Hardware translations performance:
+- one retrieving of the translation ranges from 1 to 2.5 ms, based on the position in the blob

 Ordinals in Trezor
 - find out what exactly is missing
 - https://xverseapp.notion.site/xverseapp/Sats-Connect-Inscription-Pre-release-6e13b4313bf0454881431c4916b8327b